osamanazar47/alx-higher_level_programming/0x08-python-more_classes/README.md

 5-rectangle.py:
 based on the last one with on new method del()(this is a method that will be called automatically each time an instance of Rectangle is deleted)

+6-rectangle.py:
+ a class Rectangle that defines a rectangle by: (based on 5-rectangle.py) with a new class attribute that increment with each new instance instantiation and decrement during each instance deletion

+7-rectangle.py:
+based on the last file with one new public class attribute print_symbol